Run Python scripts in Power BI Desktop

 Select Other > Python script as shown in the following image:

 Select OK.
-If the script runs successfully, the Navigator dialog box appears and you can load the data and use it.
-For the example, select the df checkbox, as shown in the image, then Load.
+If the script runs successfully, the Navigator appears and you can load the data and use it.
+For the example, select df, as shown in the image, then Load.

 If Python isn't installed or identified, a warning displays.
 You can also see a warning if you have multiple local machine installations.
 Revisit and review the previous Install Python and Enable Python scripting sections.